 After Jesus’ question and answer session with the Pharisees (Mt.
 19:3-9; Mk.
 10:2-9), Mark records Jesus’ interaction with the disciples.
 “In the house His disciples also asked Him again about the same matter.
 So He said to them, ‘Whoever divorces his wife and marries another commits adultery against her.
 And if a woman divorces her husband and marries another, she commits adultery’” (Mk.
 10:10-12, NKJV).

-Jesus speaks clearly and definitively concerning the permanence of marriage for life in his answers to the Pharisees (Mt.
+Jesus speaks clearly and definitively concerning God’s permanence of marriage for life in his answers to the Pharisees (Mt.
 19:4-6, 8-9; Mk.
 10:5-9).
 However, marriage for life is a hard teaching for many, including Jesus’ disciples, who ask him to address it again (Mk.
 10:10).
-Jesus reinforces his absolute teaching against divorce of a God-joined union and against marriage to another while the God-joined spouse lives (Mk.
+Jesus reinforces his Father’s absolute teaching against divorce of a God-joined union and against marriage to another while the God-joined spouse lives (Mk.
 10:11-12).
-Upon understanding God’s teaching concerning marriage for life as it has existed from the beginning, the disciples exclaim, “If such is the case of the man with his wife, it is better not to marry” (Mt.
+Upon understanding God’s teaching concerning marriage for life as it has existed from the beginning (Mt.
+19:8), the disciples exclaim, “If such is the case of the man with his wife, it is better not to marry” (Mt.
 19:10, NKJV).

-If Jesus meant for there to be an exception to his teaching, why would the meticulous inspired Luke have failed to record it in his documentation of an earlier occasion?
+Based on the accounts of the gospel, Jesus does not favorably authorize divorce of a God-joined union.
 Jesus emphatically states, “Whoever divorces his wife and marries another commits adultery; and whoever marries her who is divorced from her husband commits adultery” (Lk.
 16:18, NKJV).